Alfonso Rivas Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.9 K/9, which ranks 13th in MLB.

-- The Brewers' 3.97 team ERA ranks 10th among all MLB pitching staffs.
+- The Brewers have the 10th-ranked team ERA among all league pitching staffs (3.98).

+- Woodruff (3-1) gets the starting nod for the Brewers in his eighth start of the season.
+He's put together a 2.70 ERA in 40 2/3 innings pitched, with 49 strikeouts.

-- The righty's most recent time out came on Wednesday against the Chicago Cubs, when he tossed seven innings, surrendering one earned run while allowing eight hits.
+- His last time out came on Wednesday against the Chicago Cubs, when the righty threw six innings, surrendering two earned runs while giving up two hits.

+- The 30-year-old has put up a 2.70 ERA and 11 strikeouts per nine innings across seven games this season, while giving up a batting average of .167 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.